wesleybeckner/python_foundations/docs/S2_Data_Structures_and_Flow.md

     A small cucumber preserved in vinegar or brine.

 Strings are basically a list.
-Therefore, you can use a for loop to iteratre over the characters in a string.
+Therefore, you can use a for loop to iterate over the characters in a string.
 Note that `c` is a typical variable name for characters in a string.
 Generally, one letter variable names are not a good thing.

 ```
 my_string = "caffeine"